TkTech/chancy/docs/index.rst

    if __name__ == "__main__":
        asyncio.run(main())

-Start up one or more of the workers by running `python worker.py`.
-This will start a worker that listens on the "default" queue and runs up to 10 jobs concurrently with a few plugins that help keep the queue running smoothly.
+Start up one or more of the workers by running ``python worker.py``.
+This will start a worker that listens on the "default" queue and runs up to 10 jobs concurrently with a few :doc:`plugins` that help keep the queue running smoothly.

 Next, we need to create a job that we want to run.
 Let's create a file called `job.py` and add a job that does nothing: